 And the time has come.
 At the March 24th night, Lotto ate nothing.
 I understand something was going to happen.
 Something exciting.
 The most wonderful thing on earth: my dear little lotto was going to give birth.

 In my sleep, I felt Lotto is trying to wake me up, meowing.
-Bu I as so sleepless, I couldn’t open my eyes for a while.
-When she finally managed to wake me up, I want to pet er a bit but suddenly I felt that her tail was wet.
+But I was so sleepy, I couldn’t open my eyes for a while.
+When she finally managed to wake me up, I want to pet her a bit but suddenly I felt that her tail was wet.
 The birth was so close!
 We rushed to the living room, to her box.
 She started straining and the birth started in a few minutes, around 8 am.
 My mother was also there.

 Fist, I saw a tiny black leg.
 The first baby was coming!
 I was so emotional, started crying.
 My little baby, Lotto, was a mother from now on!
 The first baby was born in 4-5 minutes.
 A male tuxedo!
 Lotto cut his umbilical cord with her teeth and started licking him immediately.
 It is generally advised that you do NOT cut the umbilical cords of the placentas.
 Most mothers will chew off the cord themselves.
 If they don’t, consult your vet.

 A few minutes after the first birth, she started straining again.
-And a second kitten is delivered enclosed in a bag filled with fluid.
+And a second kitten was delivered enclosed in a bag filled with fluid.
 This time a male tabby!
-The baby teared down his own bag and his mother started licking him too.
-The both babies started sucking their mother’s breasts.
+The baby tore down his own bag and his mother started licking him too.
+Both babies started suckling their mother’s nipples.

 Then, a third kitten came, again enclosed in a bag (all kittens but the first one came like that): this time an orange!
 He was the only one who meowed after the birth.
 He rushed for her mother breast only a few seconds after his birth.